DUO MOBILE AS TRUSTED

 Activities & outputs

-Stakeholder interviews, Identify business goals, Research user needs, Define scope, Write UX Design Brief
+Stakeholder interviews, Identify business goals, Research user needs, Define scope, Write Creative Brief

-Speedbump!
-We needed a shared vocabulary before we could start
+We needed a shared purpose before we could start

-The Engineering team hadn’t previously worked closely with designers, so we took time upfront to build shared understanding of our processes.
-Early on, there were some tensions as we worked through differences in priorities—particularly around balancing speed of delivery with user experience.
-But by creating space for open dialogue and aligning on shared goals, we were able to shift toward more collaborative problem-solving.
+Our engineering team hadn’t previously worked closely with designers, so we took time upfront to build shared understanding of our processes.
+Early on, there were some tensions as we worked through differences in priorities and approach.
+By creating space for dialogue and staying consistent in how we worked, we were able to improve on their perceptions—and our working model— over the course of the project.
+This wasn't solved over a cup of coffee.

 Activities & outputs

-Team icebreaker, operating model discussions, ongoing rapport throughout project lifespan
+Team icebreaker, operating model discussions, ongoing rapport throughout the project lifespan

 Collaborative workshopping helped us gain consensus